A very brief look.

 The just added instance does not have these dots, so I can't connect it to the Security Group.

-So I opened the details of the original instance MyEC2Instance and copied the information to the new Instance, which connected it.
+I opened the details of the original MyEC2Instance and copied the information to the new one, which connected it to the Security Group;

 I can work on seeing if I can integrate the Firewalls properly now.